 “Remember, no physical contact with these guys,” Faith whispered, “not unless we commit to a fight.”
 Mia and Marsha, next to her, nodded and whispered in turn to the slayers by them.
 Behind them, the bars of their cell reformed.

 Presidium Citadel – Chorum – Same Time

-Tier upon tier of balconies surrounded a central floor, stretching upwards so far the topmost were lost in shadow and mist.
+Tier upon tier of balconies surrounded a central floor, stretching upwards so far that the topmost were lost in shadow and mist.
 Each was filled with Presidium mages, silently mouthing the words of arcane spells and staring blindly at the mages on the tier below with their scarred, empty eye sockets.
 Row upon row, the magic emanating from them built upon itself as it neared the center.
 There Imbethit stood, at the center of all the spell-casters, their focus.

 Presidium Citadel – Panopticon – Same Time